 Jane Austen and the Navy by Michele Larrow

 In Persuasion and to a lesser extent in Mansfield Park, Jane Austen incorporates details about naval life that are very realistic and also connect to the themes of her works.
 At our meeting on Sunday July 29, 2018 at the Coeur d’Alene public library, we will explore how Jane Austen portrays the British Navy and naval characters and how these characters contrast with the other characters in the novel, mainly focusing on Persuasion.
-Below we present a couple of the themes that are discussed in the two optional readings we have posted on our website under events https://jasnaewanid.org/events/ .
+Below we present a couple of the themes that are discussed in the two optional readings you can find on the JASNA.org website.
 You do not need to read these articles before the meeting, but if you have time to do so, they are quite informative!

 Women and the Navy

 “I Hate to Hear of Women on Board”: Women aboard War Ships by Rowland McMaster, Persuasions On-Line, 36, 2015.